 Another problem with the outgoing version was that it was based on logos of other college that share the nickname, and it too closely resembled the U.S. Coast Guard Academy's symbol, right down to the frown and the cap.

-"Washington U. is strong enough in its own right to develop and create its own identity," said John Schael, Director of Athletics since 1978.
+"Washington U. is strong enough in its own right to develop and create its own identity," said John Schael, then Director of Athletics since 1978.
 "Although we all have fond ties with the old bear, it was the right time to introduce a new character."

 "As a former student-athlete, I am fond of the old logo," says Mitch Margo, president of the University's W Club.
 "But with the modern renaissance of Washington U. athletics, it was time we came up with this new identity."